JRChow/cs-grad-school-admission/README.md

 **GRE verbal**, **GRE quantatitive**, and **GRE writing** all follow a left-skewed distribution. `gre_quant` is probably the most skewed, while `gre_writing` has the least skewness among the three.

 ![The distribution of GRE quantitative, verbal and writing scores](img/gre.png "The distribution of GRE quantitative, verbal and writing scores")

+For GRE quantitive scores, although the 1^st^ and 3^rd^ quartiles are similar, accepted applicants have a higher median value than the other two types.
+The same argument applies to GRE verbal scores.
+Comparing the quantitative and verbal score distributions, we observe that the distribution of GRE quantitative scores is more left-skewed and has a higher median than its verbal distribution, in line with the empirical evidence that most students have a high quantitative GRE score.